scoolerh/BinPacking/README.md

 ## Submission

-You should create a GitHub repository that includes your code.
-Please make your code as clear and easy to read as possible.

 It would be helpful to include some test cases.
 I have provided skeleton test code that might be useful.